Graduate Advising Handout: M.S.

 Summary of Steps for Completing a Masters in Geography

 The department requires a Statement of Purpose, two letters of recommendation, GRE scores and unofficial transcripts.

 2. Respond to notification of admission (Classified, Conditionally Classified or Unclassified.)

-Let us know you are coming, and please advise us of any changes in your street address, phone number or email address.
+Let us know you’re coming, and please advise us of any changes in your street address, phone number or email address.

-3. Satisfy Graduate Literacy Requirement.
-If you earned below a 4.0 on the GRE Analytical Writing exam, you may be required to complete an upper level writing class such as TPW 400 or SCI 560.
+4. Satisfy Graduate Literacy Requirement.
+If you earned a 3.5 or below on the GRE Analytical Writing exam, you may be required to complete an upper level writing class such as TPW 400 or SCI 560.

-5. File your Advancement to Candidacy (ATC) form when you have about six units of coursework left.
-Begin thinking about your program early and consider it each term as you select courses in consultation with a Grad Program Advisor.
+6. File your Advancement to Candidacy (ATC) form when you have about six units of coursework left.
+Begin thinking about your program early and consider it each term as you select courses in consultation with the Graduate Coordinator and your Grad Program Advisor.
 Refer to the SFSU Bulletin (hard copy or online) for prerequisite information and other requirements.